Pascalduc/kickstarter-analysis/README.md

 When looking at the 'Outcomes vs goals' graph we can see that success rate is inversely proportional to the goal amount while failure is proportional.
 This makes sense since it is more difficult to raise big amount of money.
 There is a little flip of the curves between 35000$ and 45000$ but this may be due to the low sample size not representing the population in that range.

 Beside the low sample size in some cases, other limitation of this dataset is that the number of backers is sometimes very small despite the goal been reach.
-This could be due to a few rich close friends of the fundraising person contributing high amounts.
-Also, important to note is that the past does not necessarily predicts the future.
+This could be due to a few rich donor contributing high amounts.
+Also, it is important to note that the past does not necessarily predicts the future.
 Economic downturn, such as recession or pandemic, are other factors that affects people's willingness to donate money.

 For these reasons, other possible graph to explore would be to filter out the campaigns with less than 50 or 100 backers or those with very high average donation.
+With what we did so far we would advice Louise to start her campaign in May and to have a goal around 5000$.